11 Best Feedback Buttons in 2026: Guide and Comparison

 Screenshot of Marker.io homepage

-Collect user and client feedback with a simple website feedback button directly into your PM tool, without leaving the web page.
+With a simple website feedback button, collect user and client feedback directly into your PM tool without leaving the web page.

-A good website feedback button should do the following:
+Marker.io’s website feedback button enables users to do the following:

-• Collect web visitor and client feedback non-intrusively (no annoying pop-ups or exit intent frames);
+• Collect web visitor and client feedback non-intrusively (no annoying pop-ups or exit intent overlays)

-• Allow users to leave visual feedback, bug reports, and automatically record technical data and the visitor session;
+• Allow users to leave visual feedback, bug reports, and automatically record technical data and the visitor session, making it easier for teams to fix bugs

 For the end-user or a client, it’s super easy to report a bug or leave a comment: